Burbina98/tic-tac-toe/README.md

 ## Possible Future Improvents 📌
 - Add basic AI for a single-player mode.
 - Improve responsiveness.
 - Make more visually appealing.
-    -Especially after declaring a winner feel more rewarding.
+(Especially after declaring a winner to feel more rewarding)